Yoshinori Watanabe: Accession to Kumicho

 The 1980s was a turbulent time for the Yakuza organizations, the Yamaguchi Gumi that Yoshinori Watanabe belonged to was not excluded from this turmoil.
 Kazuo Taoka, the Third Generation Kumicho of the Yamaguchi Gumi, died of a heart attack in 1981.
 The heir apparent, Kenichi Yamamoto, died in 1982 of liver disease.
 Kazuo Taoka's widowed wife acted as Kumicho until she named Masahisa Takenaka to lead the Yamaguchi Gumi in 1984.
 Masahisa Takenaka's succession led to a violent division in the Yamaguchi Gumi and a violent gang war.
 Masahisa Takenaka was gunned down in 1985 by the Ichiwa-kai gang, a Yamaguchi Gumi splinter gang.
-Four weeks later, two Ichiwa-kai gangsters were killed at a bicycle track by Yamaguchi Gumi members.
-A year later, the Ichiwa-kai gang's leader was shot to death.
+Four weeks later, two Ichiwa-kai gangsters were killed at a bicycle track.
 The war between Yamaguchi Gumi and the splinter group killed more than 30 gang members and a few bystanders.
-At one three-month period, 12 people were killed and 17 people were wounded.
 This war would be known as the Yama-Ichi War.
 In 1989, Yoshinori Watanabe took the position of 5th Generation Kumicho of Yamaguchi Gumi and ended nearly ten years of violent power struggle within the largest yakuza organization.

 Yoshinori Watanabe's huge ceremony to commemorate accession was held at a local shrine and infused traditional and feudal aspects of the yakuza society.
 All the leadership of the Yamaguchi Gumi wore traditional Japanese clothing and carried fans.
 During the ceremony, Yochinori Watanabe and Kazuo Nakanishi, the then-acting boss of Yamaguchi and Watanabe's main rival, formally exchanged cups.